-The accompanying unaudited consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements.
-In the opinion of the Company, the financial statements reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2024 and its results of operations, changes in equity and cash flows for the three months ended March 31, 2024 and 2023.
-These consolidated financial statements and notes thereto are unaudited and should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2023, as found in the Company's Annual Report on Form 10-K, filed with the Securities and Exchange Commission on March 5, 2024.
-The results of operations for the three months ended March 31, 2024 are not necessarily indicative of results that could be expected for the entire fiscal year.
+The accompanying unaudited condensed consolidated financial statements have been prepared on the same basis as the annual consolidated financial statements for the year ended December 31, 2023.
+In the opinion of the company, all adjustments considered necessary for a fair statement of the results of the interim periods reported herein have been included (consisting only of normal recurring adjustments).
+These condensed consolidated financial statements and notes thereto are unaudited and should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2023, as found in the Company's Annual Report on Form 10-K, filed with the Securities and Exchange Commission on March 5, 2024.
+The results of operations for the three and nine months ended September 30, 2024, are not necessarily indicative of results that could be expected for the entire fiscal year.